nedrysoft/pingnoo/README.md

 ### MacOS

 The application is a dmg disk image.

 Download and open the disk image and drag the Pingnoo icon into the Applications folder.
 You can then launch the application by double-clicking on the Pingnoo icon in Applications.

+From version 2021.04.30 pingnoo is built as a universal binary that will run natively on both Intel and Apple Silicon devices.

 ---